-The fair value of awards granted under our ESPP is estimated on the date of grant using the Black-Scholes option pricing model, which uses the weighted-average assumptions set forth on the following table.
+The fair value of awards granted under our ESPP is estimated on the date of grant using the Black-Scholes option pricing model, which uses weighted-average assumptions.
 Our ESPP provides for a twenty-four month offering period comprised of four six-month purchase periods with a look-back option.
 A look-back option is a provision in our ESPP under which eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period or 85% of the fair market value on the purchase date.

 Our ESPP also includes a feature that provides for a new offering period to begin when the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on the first day of such offering period.
 This feature is called a "reset."
 Participants are automatically enrolled in the new offering period.
 We had a "reset" on January 2, 2009 because the fair market value of our stock on December 31, 2008 was lower than the fair market value of our stock on July 1, 2008, the first day of the offering period.
-We applied modification accounting in accordance with SFAS No. 123(R) to determine the incremental fair value associated with this ESPP "reset" and recognized the related stock-based compensation expense according to the FASB Technical Bulletin, or FTB, No. 97-1, "Accounting Under Statement 123 for Certain Employee Stock Purchase Plans with a Look-back Option."
-The total incremental fair value for this ESPP "reset" was \$1,443,848, which will be recognized over the new twenty-four month offering period.
+We applied modification accounting in accordance with ASC Topic No. 718, Stock Compensation, to determine the incremental fair value associated with this ESPP "reset" and recognized the related stock-based compensation expense according to the FASB ASC Subtopic No. 718-50, Employee Share Purchase Plan.
+The total incremental fair value for this ESPP "reset" was \$1,443,848, and is being recognized over the new twenty-four month offering period.

-As of March 31, 2009, there were approximately 1,409,931 shares reserved for future issuance under the ESPP.
-The following table summarizes the weighted-average assumptions related to our ESPP for the three months ended March 31, 2009 and 2008.
+As of September 30, 2009, there were approximately 1,314,220 shares reserved for future issuance under the ESPPand 95,711 shares were purchased under the ESPP during the nine months ended September 30, 2009.
+The following table summarizes the weighted-average assumptions related to our ESPP for the nine months ended September 30, 2009 and 2008.
 Expected volatilities for our ESPP are based on the historical volatility of our stock.
 Expected term represents the weighted average of the purchase periods within the offering period.
 The risk-free interest rate for periods within the expected term is based on U.S. Treasury constant maturity rates.

-Three Months Ended March 31,
+Employee Stock Purc Nine Months Er September 30 ıded

 2009 2008

 Risk-free interest rate 1.1% 2.1%

-Expected term (in years) 1.3 1.2
+Expected term (in years) 1.3 1.3

 Dividend yield 0.0% 0.0%

-Expected volatility 112.0% 99.0 %
+Expected volatility 112.0% 99.0%

-•